ChargePoint Holdings Inc. (CHPT) Shares Plummet Below 1-Year High

 CHPT’s Market Performance

-The stock of ChargePoint Holdings Inc. (CHPT) has seen a 6.47% increase in the past week, with a 6.60% rise in the past month, and a -4.93% fall in the past quarter.
-The volatility ratio for the week is 8.93%, and the volatility levels for the past 30 days are at 7.28% for CHPT.
-The simple moving average for the last 20 days is -0.69% for CHPT stock, with a simple moving average of -21.98% for the last 200 days.
+The stock of ChargePoint Holdings Inc. (CHPT) has seen a -18.95% decrease in the past week, with a -13.60% drop in the past month, and a -27.09% fall in the past quarter.
+The volatility ratio for the week is 5.74%, and the volatility levels for the past 30 days are at 7.29% for CHPT.
+The simple moving average for the past 20 days is -17.86% for CHPT’s stock, with a -34.75% simple moving average for the past 200 days.

 Analysts’ Opinion of CHPT